go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/obserability.md

 - sdktrace.NewTracerProvider()
   Exports traces in batches and binds resource information.
 - otel.SetTracerProvider()
-  Registers the TracerProvider globally, enabling middleware and the framework to automatically generate spans.
+  Registers the TracerProvider globally so middleware and framework can automatically generate spans.

 ## Using Tracing Middleware in Agent
 Blades provides a unified middleware mechanism that automatically generates trace spans before and after Agent calls.